Skip to content

 • In a by-election, from the time the office becomes vacant until 30 days after the election, only for electors in the electoral division where the election is held.

-• A receipt must be issued to the contributor.
-This receipt is called a contribution slip.
+• You must receive a contribution slip.
 You must sign the slip stating that your contribution is made out of your own assets, voluntarily, without compensation or consideration, and that it will not be reimbursed in any way.
+When you make a contribution using Élections Québec's online form, the acknowledgement you receive by e-mail is your contribution slip.

 • Your name, postal code and municipality of residence will be available through the contributor search engine.

 • The government pays $2.50 to political entities for every dollar they collect in contributions from voters.
 This type of public financing is called matching sums.
-However, there is a maximum amount beyond which the state does not pay any more money.
+There is a maximum amount beyond which the state does not pay any more money.

 Statistics